Earth Day 2023

 The Title

-The title comes from the most critically endangered species we are about to lose which have fewer than 100 individual living members left.
+The title comes from the most critically endangered species we are about to lose which has fewer than 100 individual living members left.
 All are direct consequences of the actions and behaviors of humans.
 Here, Jeff Corwin talks about the film and book:

 I have not been able to find the companion documentary they referred to yet, but if I do I will update this post.